 As one client expressed: “I feel so much more secure.
 I feel safe.
 I am OK, warts and all.
 I no longer need to impress anyone, or convince them, or get them to agree with me.
 I am free to be me.
 I respect others and their life choices, even when I disagree.
 I can clearly see other people for who they are, so I know who is prone to try to take advantage of me.
 I can set appropriate boundaries so I do not let them hurt me.
 Because I have more ability to be discerning, I can also let down my guard, and trust people more.
 I can receive love better, and really let it in.
 I am finding more people who truly love me for who I am.
 I can give myself the rest I need.
 I can receive healthy forms of pleasure before I drive myself to exhaustion.
 I can balance my work and my personal life.
 I know how to cultivate inner peace.
 From this place, I know a new purity of love; not the false love that comes from projecting a mask of how I need people to see me.
 People can feel my genuineness, my authenticity.
 I like it, and so do they.”

 My Holistic Approach leans more toward experiential therapy than cognitive therapy.
 While intellectual understanding is important to lay a foundation, when shifts occur on the emotional-physical-spiritual levels, the transformation is deeper, faster, and longer lasting.

 I use these methods: Brainspotting, Gottman Method Couples Therapy, Emotionally Focused Couple Therapy (EFT) by Dr. Sue Johnson, Attachment Theory, Internal Family Systems, Humanistic, Transpersonal, Motivational Interviewing, Stress Reduction, Meditation, Mindfulness, Breathwork, Guided Imagery, Positive Psychology, Transactional Analysis (TA), Gestalt, Cognitive Behavioral Therapy (CBT).

 I use faith-based Christian counseling when clients request it.
 I work with people of all faiths that are rooted in unconditional love.

-Contact me, Benita A. Esposito, MA, Licensed Professional Counselor, to make an appointment, or for a 10-minute complimentary phone interview to see if we are a good fit.
+Contact me, Benita A. Esposito, MA, (Licensed Professional Counselor in Georgia and Licensed Clinical Mental Health Counselor in North Carolina) for a 10-minute complimentary phone interview to see if we are a good fit.